đŽđš 10 Italian Phrases Youâll Actually Use

 ⢠Gushing over someoneâs adorable Nonna

-Io non parlo italiano (ee-oh non PAR-lo ee-tahl-YAH-no an-KOH-rah): âI donât speak Italianâ
+Non parlo italiano (non PAR-lo ee-tahl-YAH-no): âI donât speak Italianâ

 This one's humble, hopeful, and buys you a lot of grace.
 Bonus?
 It lets you show off the few words you do know without overcommitting.